Eppenberg Tunnel: Construction

 In advance, the SBB built a new signal box in Wöschnau for traffic management during the construction period.

 In autumn 2014, work began on the construction site near Wöschnau and Gretzenbach.
 This included clearing, earth moving, slope protection, demolition work, road construction and other measures.
 The Gretzenbach river was diverted.
 The substructure for the additional track began at Däniken.

 On 2 May 2015, a tunnel construction party with the official groundbreaking took place at the construction site near Wöschnau, in which Federal Counsellor Doris Leuthard, the SBB Group Management, the Government Council of the Canton of Aargau and the Government of the Canton of Solothurn participated.

 ARGE Marti Eppenberg won the contract for the project for CHF885mio.
 The construction company Huber from Eppenberg-Wöschnau was a contractor.

 The excavation of the tunnel was used to fill the dismantled Kölliken hazardous waste landfill.

 Operation

 The SBB inaugurated the tunnel on 12 October.
-Revenue services through the tunnel will begin with the new timetable on 13 December 2020.
+Revenue services through the tunnel begun with the new timetable on 13 December 2020.